amunategui/amunategui.github.io/_posts/2015-12-12-accessing-the-gutenberg-library.md

 <blockquote>Project Gutenberg offers over 50,000 free ebooks: choose among free epub books, free kindle books, download them or read them online.</blockquote>

 Beyond enjoying all the great classics, it's an enormous boon to those working in <a href='https://en.wikipedia.org/wiki/Natural_language_processing' target='_blank'>Natural Language Processing (NLP)</a>.
-It can be used to compare writing through the ages, gender involvement, writing styles, etc...
+It can be used to compare writing styles through the ages, vocabulary choices, gender balance, punctuation usage, etc...
 <BR><BR>

 **The Tragedy of Romeo and Juliet**